 Tomato Patch

-I’ll space my tomatoes about 18 inches apart and plant basil and marigolds nearby to help deter pests and improve growth.
-With a little structure and smart companion planting, my tomato patch will be thriving all season long!
+When planning my backyard vegetable garden design, I space my tomatoes about 18 inches apart and plant basil and marigolds nearby to help deter pests and improve growth.
+Even in a raised bed vegetable garden layout, this combination of support and companion planting helps create a healthier, more productive tomato patch all season long.

 Potato Tower